 Check to make sure your pot is allowing drainage to occur and make sure that the soil is dry when you are watering your plant.

-Brown or Black Spots on the Leaves
+Black Spots on the Leaves

 Watermelon Peperomias don’t have serious pest problems.

 If the plant becomes weak this can make it susceptible to insects like spider mites or mealybugs.

 But making sure that the plant gets the right amount of light and water is usually enough to keep it healthy so you won’t have as many pest problems.